b3nkang/minipilot/README.md

 ### The Privacy Problem with Existing Solutions

-Traditional code assistants like **GitHub Copilot** and **Cursor** require uploading your entire codebase to their servers for processing:
+Traditional code assistants like **Github Copilot** and **Cursor** require uploading your entire codebase to their servers for processing:

 - **Cursor's Architecture** (in Privacy Mode): Uploads your full codebase → generates embeddings on their servers → deletes your code but retains embeddings → performs semantic search over the vectorized embeddings → retrieves relevant code chunks and sends to LLM → when session is over, embeddings are deleted
-- **GitHub Copilot**: Not public, but likely similar and certainly requires a fully upload of codebase to some server, even if temporary, and continuously streams code context to GitHub's servers for real-time suggestions
+- **Github Copilot**: Not public, but likely similar and certainly requires a fully upload of codebase to some server, even if temporary, and continuously streams code context to Github's servers for real-time suggestions
 - **The Upshot - Privacy Risks**: Your intellectual property passes through third-party infrastructure, creating potential security and compliance issues, **regardless of whether or not these providers retain your data**.

 ### Minipilot's Zero-Upload Architecture